autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/using-a-digital-twin-simulation.md

-# Using digital twin simulation
+# Using a digital twin simulation

 !!! warning